stevedsp1/web4agents/content/glossary/en/citation.md

 ## Definition

-A **citation** in the AI context is when an AI system (ChatGPT, Perplexity, Claude, etc.) uses your content to answer a question and attributes it — by naming your site, including a link, or both.
+A **citation** in the AI context is when an AI system (ChatGPT, Perplexity, Claude, Google AI Overviews, etc.) uses your content to answer a question and attributes it — by naming your site, including a link, or both.
 It is the GEO analogue of ranking in traditional search: your content is surfaced in the answer.
 Citations can be explicit (named source, clickable link) or implicit (content shapes the answer without attribution).
 Monitoring citations measures your GEO effectiveness.

+## Grounding vs displayed citations

+In generative search systems (AI Overviews, AI Mode, ChatGPT Search), the model first relies on a set of **grounding URLs** (sources retrieved upstream).
+Only a subset of these is then **displayed** to the user as clickable links.
+Studies that do not separate “URLs used for grounding” from “URLs actually shown” can over- or underestimate a domain’s visibility.
+In practice, one can distinguish: sidebar-visible sources, in-text citations (links in the response body), and hidden grounding URLs (consulted by the model but not shown).
+For a technical analysis of Google AI Overviews and AI Mode, see [AIO/AIM Deep-dive (RESONEO)](https://think.resoneo.com/aio-aim-deepdive/).

 ## Relevance to GEO